software-mansion-labs/expo-live-updates/README.md

 Host: fcm.googleapis.com
 Content-Type: application/json
 Authorization: Bearer <YOUR_BEARER_TOKEN>
-Content-Length: 349
+Content-Length: 481
 {
   "message":{
       "token":"<DEVICE_PUSH_TOKEN>",
       "data":{
           "event":"update",
-          "notificationId":"1", // passing notificationId is prohibited when data event is "start" "title":"Firebase message",
+          "notificationId":"1", // shouldn't be passed when event is set to 'start' "title":"Firebase message",
-          "subtitle":"This is a message sent via Firebase" }
+          "subtitle":"This is a message sent via Firebase", "backgroundColor":"red",
+          "shortCriticalText":"text" // shouldn't be longer than 7 characters
       }
    }
+}
 ```

-Passing `notificationId` when event is set to `start` will result in error - ids are generated on live update start.

 Request variables:

 - `<YOUR_PROJECT_ID>` - can be found in `google-service.json`
 - testing `<YOUR_BEARER_TOKEN>` - can be generated using [Google OAuth Playground](https://developers.google.com/oauthplayground/)
 - `<DEVICE_PUSH_TOKEN>` - can be copied from the example app

+There are some restrictions that should be followed while managing Live Updates via Firebase Cloud Messaging.
+Keep in mind that passing:

+- `notificationId` with event `'start'` is prohibited and will result in error.
+Notification id is generated on Live Update start and cannot be customized.
+- `shortCriticalText` of length longer than 7 characters is not recommended.
+There is no guarantee how much text will be displayed if this limit is exceeded, based on [Android documentation](<https://developer.android.com/reference/android/app/Notification.Builder#setShortCriticalText(java.lang.String)>).

 # Notification state updates